jhogan/core/README.md

 An important part of the framework is the **object-relational mapper (ORM)**.
 It provides the persistence layer for the [GEM](#assets-gem) classes as well as other [active record](https://en.wikipedia.org/wiki/Active_record_pattern) classes.
-These classes are collectively refered to as "ORM classes".
+These classes are collectively referred to as "ORM classes".

 Basic data mutation operations (e.g., creating, updating, and deleting) for ORM object are provided through the `save()` method.
-Data queriying is provided through the constructors.
+Data querying is provided through the constructors.

 The ORM protects data from invalid data through the ORM object's